-The deliverable aims at providing the updated documentation of the information that has been documented in the previous iteration and, for coherency reasons, it contains the information included in the previous iteration, highlighting the updates and optimisations that were introduced where needed.
-The revised information is presented utilising the approach that was followed in the previous iteration.
-Hence, the first objective of the deliverable is to present the results, which remained unchanged from the previous iteration, of the analysis performed towards addressing the challenges imposed in the microservices architecture for the clients that need to consume the business functionalities offered by the microservices.
-To this end, the two most common approaches, namely the direct client-to microservices and the API Gateway pattern, are presented in detail by documenting the benefits and drawbacks of each approach.
+The deliverable aims at providing the complete documentation of the provided solution, extending the information that has been documented in the previous iteration.
+In addition to this, for coherency reasons, it contains the information included in the previous iteration, highlighting the updates and optimisations that were introduced where needed.

+Thus, the first objective of the deliverable is to present the results, which remained unchanged from the previous iteration, of the performed analysis for the challenges imposed by microservices architecture to the client that aim at consuming the offered by the microservices business functionalities.
+The analysis presents the comparison of the two most common approaches, namely the direct client-to microservices and the API Gateway pattern, highlighting the advantages and disadvantages of each approach.

-The second object of the deliverable is to present the design specifications of the INFINITECH Open API Gateway component.
-The design specifications remained also unchanged from the previous iteration and they document: a) the rationale for the adoption of the API Gateway pattern which eliminates the barriers of accessing the underlying microservices implementations of the INFINITECH platform, b) the design overview of the component along with the main functionalities that the component offers, c) the documentation of the core design decisions that were taken during the design phase of the component, d) the detailed specifications of the core modules of the modular architecture of the INFINITECH Open API Gateway component, namely the Gateway and the Service Registry, describing their offered functionalities in accordance with the design decisions and e) to document the list of supported use cases and their respective sequence diagram that depicts the interactions of the involved clients and modules.
+The second objective of the deliverable is to document the complete details of the design specifications of the INFINITECH Open API Gateway component.
+While the design specifications remained unchanged from the previous iteration also, the addressed business need and rationale behind the design of the delivered solution is documented.
+In detail, the design specifications present: a) the business need and rationale behind the design overview of the solution highlighting its main functionalities, c) the core decisions taken during the design phase of the component, d) the detailed specifications of the core modules of the modular architecture of the INFINITECH Open API Gateway component, namely the Gateway and the Service Registry, describing their offered functionalities in accordance with the design decisions and e) the complete list of supported use cases accompanied by the respective sequence diagrams for each use case which depict the interactions of the involved clients and modules.

-The third objective is the introduction of the detailed documentation of the implementation of the first prototype version of the INFINITECH Open API Gateway.
-The specific deliverable documents for each module the functionalities which were implemented in this first prototype version, the overview of the implemented version of each module, accompanied by the details of how these modules are interacting in order to provide the end-to-end functionalities of the INFINITECH Open API Gateway.
+The third objective is the completed and detailed documentation of the implemented final version of the INFINITECH Open API Gateway.
+In this final iteration, the complete list of functions that were implemented by each module is presented together with the details of their integration and interactions towards the delivery of the end-to-end functionalities of the INFINITECH Open API Gateway.

-The fourth objective of the deliverable is to present the updated list of baseline technologies and tools that will be leveraged in the implementation phase of the INFINITECH Open API Gateway component.
-The initial list of technologies, libraries and frameworks that was documented in the first iteration received several updates in accordance with the implementation activities and decisions taken during the implementation of the first prototype version of the INFINITECH Open API Gateway.
+The fourth objective of the deliverable to document the complete list of baseline technologies and tools which are leveraged for the implementation of the INFINITECH Open API Gateway.
+The list remained unchanged from the previous version and it includes multiple technologies, libraries and frameworks which are successfully integrated in order to realise the fully functional version of the INFINITECH Open API Gateway.